-(F)(2) Ensuring successful conditions for high-performing charter schools and other innovative schools: Colorado is a national leader in terms of fostering a vibrant, high-quality charter school sector.
-Colorado's charter school law ranks fifth in the country according to the National Alliance for Public Charter Schools' recent report; How State Charter Laws Rank Against The New Model Public Charter School Law (which assesses the strengths of each state's charter school law against the 20 essential components of a strong law contained in the new model public charter school law released by the Alliance in June 2009).
-One of the first states to adopt legislation that authorized the creation of charter schools in 1992, Colorado has improved upon the strength of this legislation multiple times.
-A copy of Colorado's Charter Schools Act is attached to this application as Exhibit VI.F(2)i-1.
+(F)(2) Ensuring successful conditions for high-performing charter schools and other innovative schools

+Colorado is a national leader in fostering a vibrant, high-quality charter school and other opportunities to increase autonomy and flexibility for school leaders.
+One of the first states to adopt charter school legislation in 1992, Colorado has improved upon the strength of this legislation multiple times.
+Today, Colorado's Charter Schools Act ranks fifth in the country according to the National Alliance for Public Charter Schools' recent report How State Charter Laws Rank Against The New Model Public Charter School Law.
+This report assesses the strengths of each State's charter school law against the 20 essential components of a strong law, which is contained in the new model public charter school law released by the Alliance in June